 The Director of the Regional Support Team for East and Southern Africa is a unique and important role that oversees Country Directors in 17 country offices spread out across the region.
-The role is a coordinating one, ensuring that all stakeholders including UNAIDS cosponsors, civil society organisations, governments and also communities working together to tackle issues around HIV.
+The role is a coordinating one, ensuring that all stakeholders including UNAIDS cosponsors, civil society organisations, governments and also communities a re working together to tackle issues around HIV.

 Purpose of the Role

 Provide leadership and coordinate support for an expanded UN system response to ending the AIDS epidemic at regional and country level.
 Promote, support and provide guidance to regional and national partners and the UN system in reaching Global AIDS targets by 2020 with a Fast-Track approach to rapidly scale up HIV services focused on populations and in locations most affected by the epidemic.
 Promote effective use of strategic information and documentation of trends on the epidemic and the response as well as provide intellectual leadership on the status of the response to HIV in the region.

 Under the guidance of the Executive Director, the incumbent is responsible for:

 1. UN system strengthening at the country level